Silmaen/DepManager/README.md

 Depmanager is a minimalistic tool to manage dependencies (also known as third-party libraries) of a C++ Project.
 It works closely with cmake tool.

-It allow to store dependencies in a distant repository to share builds with other and have a local cache project-independent.
+It allows to store dependencies in a distant repository to share builds with other and have a local cache project-independent.

 ## Installation